-- 3.39 Ministers oversee and manage the Crown's interests in, and relationships with, the Crown entities in their portfolios, and carry out any statutory responsibilities conferred on them as Ministers. - 3.40 The Minister's role and responsibilities are to: - (a) ensure (through the appointment of board members) that an effective board is in place to govern the Crown entity; - (b) participate in setting the direction of Crown entities, which may include setting the direction for multiple agencies in a sector; - (c) monitor and review Crown entity operations and performance; and - (d) manage risks on behalf of the Crown. - 3.41 The Crown Entities Act (and other legislation that relates to particular Crown entities) sets out the extent of the control the Minister has over a Crown entity.
+- 3.39 Ministers oversee and manage the Crown's interests in, and relationships with, the Crown entities in their portfolios, and carry out any statutory responsibilities conferred on them as Ministers. - 3.40 The Minister's role and responsibilities are to: - (a) ensure (through the appointment of board members) that an effective board is in place to govern the Crown entity; - (b) participate in setting the direction of Crown entities, which may include setting the direction for multiple agencies in a sector; - (c) monitor and review Crown entity operations and performance; and - (d) manage risks on behalf of the Crown. - 3.41 The Crown Entities Act (and other legislation that relates to particular Crown entities) sets out the extent of control that the Minister has over a Crown entity.
 The extent of this control depends on the entity's category and type, and whether it has any statutorily independent functions.
 For example, Crown agents and autonomous Crown entities must give effect to, or have regard to, any policy direction given by the relevant responsible Minister.
-Similarly, the remuneration of members of some Crown entities is set by Ministers in accordance with the fees framework applying from time to time to statutory and other bodies in which the Crown has an interest (see Cabinet Office circular CO (12) 6 Fees framework for members appointed to bodies in which the Crown has an interest).

-- 3.42 A Minister with a Crown entity in his or her portfolio can require the Crown entity to enter into an output agreement whereby the Crown funds the entity or the Crown entity's services are paid for by fees and levies. - 3.43 In some cases, a Minister may direct a Crown entity to follow a certain course of action.
+Similarly, the remuneration of members of some Crown entities is set by Ministers in accordance with the fees framework applying from time to time to statutory and other bodies in which the Crown has an interest (see Cabinet Office circular CO (12) 6 Fees framework for members appointed to bodies in which the Crown has an interest (06) 8 Fees Framework for Members of Statutory and other Bodies Appointed by the Crown). - 3.42 A Minister with a Crown entity in his or her portfolio can require the Crown entity to enter into an output agreement where the Crown funds the entity or where Crown entity services are paid for by fees and levies. - In some cases, a Minister may direct a Crown entity to follow a certain course of action.
 These powers of direction are likely to be used infrequently because other tools such as letters of expectation work well to convey Ministers' expectations. - 3.44 The Minister of State Services' portfolio responsibility for the state services includes responsibility for Crown entities.
 Ministers should consult the Minister of State Services before Cabinet considers any proposal that could establish a new Crown entity.
 The Minister of Finance also has statutory responsibilities under the Crown Entities Act and should be consulted when appropriate.

-Directions to support a whole of government approach
+Whole of government directions under the Crown Entities Act 2004Directions to support a whole of government approach